nginxinc/nginx-gateway-fabric/tests/reconfig/setup.md

       1. The average reload duration can be computed by taking the `nginx_gateway_fabric_nginx_reloads_milliseconds_sum` metric value and dividing it by the `nginx_gateway_fabric_nginx_reloads_milliseconds_count` metric value.
 7. Measure Event Batch Processing Results
-   1. Event Batch Total - metrics.
+   1. Event Batch Total - `nginx_gateway_fabric_event_batch_processing_milliseconds_count` metric.
    2. Average Event Batch Processing duration - metrics.
-      1. The average event batch processing duraiton can be computed by taking the `nginx_gateway_fabric_event_batch_processing_milliseconds_sum` metric value and dividing it by the `nginx_gateway_fabric_event_batch_processing_milliseconds_count` metric value.
+      1. The average event batch processing duration can be computed by taking the `nginx_gateway_fabric_event_batch_processing_milliseconds_sum` metric value and dividing it by the `nginx_gateway_fabric_event_batch_processing_milliseconds_count` metric value.
-8. For accuracy, repeat the test suite once or twice, take the averages, and look for any anomolies or outliers.
+8. For accuracy, repeat the test suite once or twice, take the averages, and look for any anomalies or outliers.

 ## Tests